CrocoFactory/pytest-evm/README.md

 ```

 ## Test Reporting
-If your test performs one transaction, you can automatically `assert` transaction status and get useful report after test,
+If your want to test one transaction, you can automatically `assert` transaction status and get useful report after test,
 if it completed successfully.
-To do this, you need to add mark `pytest.mark.tx` to your test.
+To do this, you need to add mark `pytest.mark.tx` to your test and you must **return
+transaction hash in test**

 ```python
 import pytest